Rokkaan5/Code-Reference-Notebook/README.md

 Past lecture notes, tutorials, and projects to use as coding reference

 [UAF classes](UAF.md)
-- Intro to Computation Physics
+- Intro to Computational Physics
 - Intro to Machine Learning

 [CU Boulder classes](CUB.md)